n6ai/minze/docs/api/index.md

 export class MyElement extends MinzeElement {
   options: {
     exposeAttrs: {
-      rendered: false // After the component is rendered, exposes a 'rendered' attribute on the element.
+      rendered: false // After the component is rendered for the first time, exposes a 'rendered' attribute on the element.
 E.g. <my-element rendered></my-element>
     }
   }
 }